Show Filters

 • Make detailed accountabilities clear, by group and role.
 Define procurement responsibilities by group as part of the creation of a tiered service delivery model.
 Assign and document individual responsibilities and performance measures at the role level.

 • Leverage analytics before, during, and after the transition.
-Ensure that the assessment fully describes current state procurement metrics and costs to establish a baseline.
+Ensure that your assessment fully describes current state procurement metrics and costs to establish a baseline.
 Provide dashboard reporting for stakeholders to focus their attention on measures of success and other important KPIs after the transition.

 • If you are moving to a tiered model, implement and test well-defined tier-escalation criteria.
 Define use cases for all types of purchases (e.g., PO and non-PO) and document and test procurement handling processes for all use cases at all tiers.